kennedyeric/kennedyeric.github.io/_pages/about.md

   - /about.html
 ---

-I'm an Assistant Professor at York University in their Disaster and Emergency Management program, where my work focuses on wildfire.
+I'm an Assistant Professor at York University in the [Disaster and Emergency Management program](https://sas.laps.yorku.ca/bdem/), where my work focuses on wildfire.
 I run the [CEMPPR Lab](https://www.dropbox.com/s/l0puj36qk0lfsqt/CEMPPR%20Lab%20Overview.pdf?dl=0) (Collaboration on Emergency Management, Policy, and Preparedness Research), where we pursue four lines of research:

 (1) How responders, emergency managers, and the public make high-stakes decisions under uncertainty